assemblyday/2020.assemblyday.github.io/about.md

 permalink: /about/
 ---

-Because assembly matters, even in 2020!
+Because <a href="https://en.wikipedia.org/wiki/Assembly_language">assembly</a> matters, even in 2020!

 ### Contact me